Are Chia Seeds Good For Diabetics?

 Chia seeds also contain 34% fiber and 16% protein with zero cholesterol.
 They do contain some fat but two of the major fats must be obtained from food as your body cannot make them.
 The dried chia seeds are 6% water weight.
 The protein they contain is among the best for a plant-based protein so this makes them a excellent choice for burning fat, putting on lean muscle, and balancing your blood sugars which is exactly what you want if you’re a diabetic.

 Recommended daily allowance for chia seeds that is beneficial for your health and diabetes is between 18 and 20 grams.
 With diabetes the best way to help and control and maintain your blood sugar levels is with exercise and a healthy diet.
 Chia can definitely help you with this.
+Anything that helps lower your blood sugar is definitely worth a try!

 Top 13 Benefits of Chia Seeds